djcard/cbLetterdrop/README.md

 # cbLetterDrop

-CBLetterdrop is a CommandBox module which is designed to read a Coldbox router and export the routes to use in a Postman Collection. it can also read an existing Postman export to preserve example data, scripts and other settings which are already existing in the collection.
+CBLetterdrop is a CommandBox module which is designed to read a Coldbox router and export the routes to use in a Postman Collection.
+It can also read an existing Postman export to preserve example data, scripts and other settings which are already existing in the collection.
 It defaults to, but does not require, using /resources/postman as an export folder which roughly follow a convention started by CBMigrations.
+Uses the Collection v2.1.
+Always backup your collection before overwriting it!

 ## Installation